-Located almost at the middle of the Sea to Sky Highway, the Tantalus Range lookout will allow you to enjoy some magnificent views of the 3 snowy capped mountains to the West: Mount Tantalus, Pelion Mountain and Serratus Mountain.
+Located almost at the middle of the Sea to Sky Highway just a few KM after Squamish, the Tantalus Range lookout will allow you to enjoy some magnificent views of the 3 snowy capped mountains to the West: Mount Tantalus, Pelion Mountain and Serratus Mountain.

 The Tantalus Range Lookout has some chairs and a table making it a perfect picnic spot.
 Most people usually spend just 5 minutes here to take a photo and leave so you can usually have it all for yourself my friends!

 This lookout is only reachable if you’re traveling from Vancouver to Whistler since it is located on the right side of the road.
 If you’re driving on the other side, I recommend either waiting for a U-Turn or visiting it on your way back.

 The 10 Best Free Photo Stops on the Sea to Sky Highway #06 Paradise Valley